Andrea Padula

-Andrea Padula (born 4 April 1996) is a Swiss professional footballer who plays as a left back for Bellinzona.
-Born in Switzerland, he holds Romanian and Italian passports.
+Andrea Rocco Padula (born 4 April 1996) is a professional footballer who plays as a left back for Liga I club UTA Arad.

 Club career

 Andrea Padula started with his youth football playing for AP Campionese in the Italian enclave of Campione d'Italia.
 He joined FC Lugano and advanced through youth selection Team Ticino to the U-21 team before the 2014/15 season.
 By the end of the season, the then offensive player had made 20 appearances in the 1st division, the fourth-highest Swiss division, scoring six goals.
 However, the team were relegated to the fifth-rate 2nd league interregional.
 In 2015/16 Padula played 17 times in the fifth highest Swiss league, scoring six goals.
 In the 2016/17 season he was loaned out to second division club FC Chiasso.
-On 31 July 2016, the 2nd matchday, he made his debut in the second tier Challenge League in a 2-3 defeat against FC Schaffhausen, he was in the starting XI.
+On 31 July 2016, the 2nd matchday, he made his debut in the second tier Challenge League in a 2–3 defeat against FC Schaffhausen, he was in the starting XI.
 He became a regular player for the team and played 31 games during that season scoring twice.
 In the following season he was again loaned to Chiasso for six months.
-During this period he played as left winger or more often as Left back.
+During this period he played as left winger or more often as left back.
 During the winter break Padula was loaned out to A.C.
 Monza for six months.
 Padula made his professional debut with Monza in a 1-0 Serie C loss to Carrarese on 4 February 2018.
 Returning to Switzerland Padula transferred from Lugano to Chiassso permanently and played for them for 18 months.
 During the winter break of the 2019/20 season he transferred to FC Wil under head coach Ciriaco Sforza.